 Action # Title Description Total Funds Contributing some of the least involved educational partners.
 Parent and educational partners' engagement is essential to effective schooling for our English learners, low-income and foster youth students.
 We know that parents, guardians, and their families have a difficult time engaging with meaningful school activities.
 We will continue to provide a Community Liaison and Parent Engagement Liaison who does outreach and promotes the school as a welcoming place for everyone.
 We will continue to provide this action, because we know that parent engagement is important and helpful in promoting the value of education in the family.
 We expect that these actions will increase involvement of the parents of English learners, low-income and foster youth.
 However, because we expect that all students showing credit deficiency will benefit, this action is provided on an LEA-wide basis.
 We expect our participation counts to be above school enrollment each year.
 4.2 Translation and Outreach Services All English Learners, LTELs, low-income and foster youth students, and parents will be supported with actions and services to improve their translation needs.
 We will do the following: Our translation services are capable of translating for multiple languages in writing.
 Oral translation services are also provided at school events.
 Provide additional translation and outreach services as necessary.
 Many of our English learners and low-income students speak a language other than English.
+Our English learners, low-income students speak a language other than English.
 Our English learners, low-income and foster youth students require effective communication and outreach about the educational programs and opportunities at the site.
 Good communication improves a sense of connection.
 Translations in student's primary languages is critical for two-way communication efforts.
 Additionally, outreach and communication services are critical to school programs.
 We will continue to support this access to the school events and efforts through translating materials.
 We expect that these actions will sustain student's sense of connection for our English learners, low-income and foster youth student groups.
 However, because we expect that all students showing credit deficiency will benefit, this action is provided on an \$4,000.00 Yes

 Action # Title Description Total Funds Contributing LEA-wide basis.
 We expect our students to report that over 90% feel connected to school each year.
 4.3 Educational Partner Engagement Educational partner engagement is essential to a positive school experience and outcomes, especially for our English learners, LTELs, low-income, and foster youth.
 We will do the following: Provide meaningful educational partner engagement activities.
 Provide two-way communication opportunities.
 Provide additional services that support virtual communication and materials as necessary.
 Our English learners, low-income and foster youth students and families often struggle with beings involved in meaningful school activities.
 Parents participate in our Parent Advisory and English learner Advisory groups.
 Sustaining educational partner engagement requires expenses for such things as communications, outreach, materials, activities and transportation.
 We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, low-income and foster youth students.
 However, because we expect that all students showing credit deficiency will benefit, this action is provided on an LEA-wide basis.
-We expect that our parents will report that over 85% feel encouraged to participate each year, based on the school survey. \$1,000.00 Yes 4.4 Title 1 - Parent Engagement Federal funds are directed at meaningful and engaging parent events, such as the Annual Title 1 meeting.
-These events have expenditures to support the activities, such as transportation and other meeting materials. \$500.00 No
+We expect that our parents will report that over 85% feel encouraged to participate each year, based on the school survey. \$1,000.00 Yes